-1. Planning Commission Hearings
+1. Planning Commission Public Meetings and Hearings

-As part of the 2015-2023 Housing Element update, the City conducted a public hearing before the Planning Commission on March 10, 2015 to discuss housing needs in the community and the Draft Housing Element.
+As part of the 2015-2023 Housing Element update, the City conducted a public meeting before the Planning Commission on March 9, 2015 to discuss housing needs in the community and the Draft Housing Element.